West Coast Trail reservations in 2023 will only start on 13 March. – Parks Canada is currently changing the reservation system.

 Make a West Coast Trail reservation ahead to avoid disappointment, the popular dates are often grabbed up as soon as reservations open up.
-The West Coast Trail is open to hike from May 1 – Sept 30.
-There are only 70 spots available to start hiking the trail everyday; 25 from Gordon River, 25 from Pachena Bay and 20 from Nitinaht Narrows.
+The West Coast Trail is open to hiking from May 1 – Sept 30.
+There are only 70 spots available to start hiking the trail every day; 25 from Gordon River, 25 from Pachena Bay and 20 from Nitinaht Narrows.
 Deciding where to start hiking?
-See all about different options to hike in our Complete Guide to hike the West Coast Trail.
+See all about the different options to hike in our Complete Guide to hike the West Coast Trail.

 West Coast Trail Booking and Planning to do Ahead

 To hike the West Coast Trail the following must be reserved and arranged in time:

 - Book transport to and from the trailhead.

 - Reserve the West Coast Trail.

 Information Needed to Make a Booking on the West Coast Trail

 Keep the following information ready to make a reservation on the trail

 - start dates – first choice and alternate dates

 - payment method – Visa, MasterCard or American Express accepted